RealKindOne/mhelp/README.md

 <b>NOTE:</b> THIS HELP FILE IS NOT COMPLETE AND HAS BROKEN OR MISSING PARTS DUE TO THE IMPORTING.

+<b>NOTE:</b>If you see something different between theses files and the official mirc.chm, you should treat the mirc.chm as the correct version.
+Please report any differences here on GitHub or on IRC.

 <b>NOTE:</b> Check here for newer versions: https://github.com/RealKindOne/mhelp/tags

 ## Compiling